miklevin/MikeLev.in/_posts/2024-10-07-chatgpt-o1-code-review.md

 most logically do them.
 Form your answers copy/paste ready for an AI ready to edit this program.

-ChatGPT o1-preview: Here are a series of prompts you can issue to Claude to progressively improve the code with small, discrete changes.
+**ChatGPT o1-preview**: Here are a series of prompts you can issue to Claude to progressively improve the code with small, discrete changes.
 These prompts are designed to tackle specific issues without causing significant refactoring, ensuring the application's fragile components remain intact.

 ---